Construction Management

 What is Construction Management?

-The Bachelor of Science (BS) program in construction management at the University of Wyoming is accredited by the American Council of Construction Education.
+The Bachelor of Science (B.S.) program in construction management at the University of Wyoming is accredited by the American Council of Construction Education.
 All students participating in the program will receive accredited degrees.

-ACCE logo
+ACCE Accreditation

 Construction management (CM) is the study of what it takes to complete large and small vertical and horizontal construction projects using specialized project management techniques to oversee the planning, design and construction of a project from beginning to end.